Azure/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/README.md

     # Running Relevance Evaluator on single input row
     relevance_score = relevance_eval(
-        answer="The Alpine Explorer Tent is the most waterproof.", context="From the our product list,"
+        response="The Alpine Explorer Tent is the most waterproof.", context="From the our product list,"
         " the alpine explorer tent is the most waterproof."
         " The Adventure Dining Table has higher weight.",